The Lab Team

 Biography

-Dr. Cassin is a Full Professor and Director of the Healthy Eating and Lifestyle (HEAL) Lab at Ryerson University.
-In addition, she holds a faculty appointment at the University of Toronto (Department of Psychiatry).
-She received her Ph.D. in Clinical Psychology from the University of Calgary, and completed an internship at the University of British Columbia.
-Following graduation, she completed a postdoctoral fellowship funded by the Ontario Mental Health Foundation at the Mood and Anxiety Treatment and Research Program at Sunnybrook Health Sciences Centre.
-Prior to joining the Department of Psychology at Ryerson University, she held staff clinical psychologist positions in the Mood and Anxiety Program at the Centre for Addiction and Mental Health, and the Bariatric Surgery Program at Toronto Western Hospital.
+Dr. Cassin is a Professor and Director of the Healthy Eating and Lifestyle (HEAL) Lab in the Department of Psychology at Toronto Metropolitan University.
+In addition, she holds a faculty appointment at the University of Toronto (Department of Psychiatry) and is a member of the University Health Network Centre for Mental Health.
+She received her Ph.D. in Clinical Psychology from the University of Calgary and completed her psychology residency at the University of British Columbia / Vancouver Coastal Health Authority.
+Following graduation, she completed a postdoctoral fellowship funded by the Ontario Mental Health Foundation at the University of Toronto and Sunnybrook Health Sciences Centre (Mood and Anxiety Treatment and Research Program).
+Prior to joining the Department of Psychology at Toronto Metropolitan University, she held staff clinical psychologist positions in the Mood and Anxiety Program at the Centre for Addiction and Mental Health and the Bariatric Surgery Program at University Health Network prior to joining the Department of Psychology at Toronto Metropolitan University.

 Research Interests